 |Alma Mater:||Washington State|

-Greg Burns, an 18-year veteran in the collegiate coaching profession who has been a member of 10 bowl game staffs, is in his second season as the defensive backs coach at Cal in 2015.
-Burns has spent nine of the last 13 seasons working in the Pac-12 with four previous campaigns each at USC and Arizona State.
-Among Burns’ 10 bowl games are four BCS bowls all during his time at USC when he was part of a Trojans’ coaching staff that won back-to-back AP national championships in 2003 and 2004.
+Greg Burns is in his second season on the Cal coaching staff in 2015 and his first as the team's safeties coach after working with all of the defensive backs in 2014.
+In his 19th season as a collegiate coaching profession, Burns has been a member of 11 bowl game staffs and spent 10 of his last 14 seasons working in the Pac-12 with four previous seasons each at USC and Arizona State before the last two campaigns at Cal.
+Among Burns’ 11 bowl games are four BCS bowls all during his time at USC when he was part of a Trojans’ coaching staff that won back-to-back AP national championships in 2003 and 2004.

-“The coaching and recruiting experience Greg has at the highest levels of college football, his familiarity with the Pac-12 and the type of players the league attracts has already begun to pay dividends,” head coach Sonny Dykes said.
+“The coaching and recruiting experience Greg has at the highest levels of college football, his familiarity with the Pac-12 and the type of players the league attracts pays dividends for us,” head coach Sonny Dykes said.
 “He’s a good communicator and teacher who has a lot of credibility having coached and played in this league.
 He is a fair and demanding coach who does an excellent job communicating with his student-athletes.”

-“I’m excited to be a member of the coaching staff at Cal and back in the Pac-12,” Burns said.
+“I’m excited to be a member of the coaching staff at Cal,” Burns said.
 “I have always admired the tradition and excellence of Cal football, and I feel that my experience and skill sets in coaching, teaching and recruiting fit well at Cal and in this conference.
 I am looking forward to being part of a staff that has us headed in the right direction and add to the program’s storied tradition.”

 In addition to his Pac-12 experience, Burns has other collegiate coaching stops at Idaho, Louisville, Kansas State, Purdue and Massachusetts.